 Important Note – This blog post was written before Hurricane Maria devastated the island of Puerto Rico.
-Destination Luxe Travel is not booking leisure travel to the island at this time so as not to strain the island’s resources.
-However, it would be a shame not to share the amazing time we had in Puerto Rico and we hope that our clients consider this destination for their future travels.
 If you are interested in helping Puerto Rico rebuild, here many options for contributing.

 I’ve been listening to Luis Fonsi’s “Despacito” all summer long and because of the gorgeous scenes (and Daddy Yankee) in the video that I watched a thousand times, I started obsessing over visiting Puerto Rico.
 So, after a bottle of wine and a couple of weeks of research, I booked a long weekend in Old San Juan for Labor Day weekend.

 For American citizens who don’t have passports, Puerto Rico is a great option for experiencing the Caribbean with just a drivers license.
 As there were no direct flights to San Juan from CLE, it took us about 5 hours flying time via Philadelphia with American Airlines.
 United does offer a seasonal, direct flight to San Juan to service spring break cruisers heading for San Juan’s port from CLE.

 It was easy to find a cab to Old San Juan for about $20 at the airport and pre-arranged transportation is just as cheap.
 Uber is ideal for traveling around the island and when returning to the airport but drivers are not permitted to pick you up on airport property.

 If you’re looking for a hotel within walking distance of restaurants and nightlife, I’d recommend the modern, major brand hotels of Condado or the small, boutique hotels of Old San Juan.